Last Modified:21 May 2026

 2. Verify your identity using your email address and identity documents

-3. Link Centrelink to your myGov account, you will need your Customer Reference Number (CRN) or other identity details to complete the link
+3. Link Centrelink to your myGov account.
+You’ll need your Customer Reference Number (CRN) or other identity details to complete the link

-If you already have a myGov/Centrelink account, log in and proceed directly to making a claim.
+If you already have a myGov account linked to Centrelink, log in and proceed directly to making a claim.

 Step 2: Start your claim